rfcx/guardian-software/README.md

    ```
 3. Output will be in /role/build/outputs/apk/release/

-#### Download apps from script

-1. Your **PATH** should have Android SDK root path or If you have Android Studio installed then your Environment Variables also should have **ANDROID_SDK_ROOT**.
-If there is none of those two then you need to set it yourself.
-2. Run script with version **download-apk-install.sh 0.x.x** in /bin/

 ## Instructions for OrangePi 3G-IoT

 Before, starting any instructions here.
 Please read the information below and do it properly.